 - Black unemployment is double that of Whites

-- Job applicants with ‘white sounding’ names received 50% more call backs than job applicants with ‘black sounding’ names
+- Job applicants with ‘white sounding’ names received 50% more callbacks than those with ‘black sounding’ names.

 Why am I talking about this on Tech Vs. Humans?

 I have a voice, as do you.
 I choose to voice that Black Lives Matter.
-I choose to march for those that have died; to help protect the children that might be next if we don’t change.
-We have a leader that is completely absent and cannot unite people – it is simply not in his DNA.
+I choose to march for those that have died to help protect the children that might be next if we don’t change.
+In the US, we have a completely absent leader who cannot unite people – it is simply not in his DNA.
 I choose not to support him or any leader that does not commit to the following:

 Black Lives Matter.

 Why ‘Black Lives Matter’ and NOT ‘All Lives Matter’?

 All Lives do Matter.
 However, for all Lives to Matter, we need to start with Black Lives Matter.
 It is clear to me, and the data supports this, that ‘All Lives Matter’ is part of that systemic racism language used to silence the importance of what we need to work on as a society – that black people are getting killed.
 We need to stop it by emphasizing ‘Black Lives Matter.’

 And don’t get me started on ‘Blue Lives Matter.’
 Of course, they matter.
 Of course, the police matter.
 That’s a hard fucking job.
 But don’t use that when police are killing innocent black people.
 It’s not the time to showcase your support for the police.
 Not the time.
 It says that you care more about the police (and the system that keeps letting this happen) than you do about the death of a black person.
 Our police, like our greater society, suffer from systemic racism.
 Think of the officers that stood around as George Floyd died.
 Were they not empowered by a system that devalues human life?
 What if Goerge Floyd was white – would the surrounding officers behave the same way?